martin-sambauer/immersive-datasets/datasets/immersive-destination-marketing/README.md

 * immersion as a cognitive-ecological process (not just a visual effect)
 * narrative identity formation in destination branding
 * experiential media as soft-power infrastructure
+* the dialectical semantic function of hyper‑inszenierungen: highly amplified immersive representations accelerate meaning formation by forcing audiences into a position where they must negotiate between spectacle and underlying reality
 * the idea that immersive media create *clarity within complexity*, extending human sense-making

 The goal of this dataset is to map how destinations use immersive media to shape tourism flows, cultural identity, soft power, regional branding and experiential positioning.